-- In case a new ingredient is specifically developed for use in a cosmetic product, testing needs to be in compliance with the restrictions on animal testing placed under Regulation (EC) No 1223/2009 and safety data need to be derived from non-animal alternative methods. - Where an ingredient has pre-existing safety data derived from animal tests (e.g. an existing cosmetic ingredient) that have been carried out before the regulatory deadlines, it can still be used.
-Animal test data relating to chemical substances developed for uses other than cosmetics (e.g. food, medicines, biocides, etc.) can also be used for supporting safety assessment of an ingredient intended to be used in a cosmetic product.
+- In case a new ingredient is to be used exclusively in a cosmetic product, testing needs to be in compliance with the restrictions on animal testing placed under Regulation (EC) No 1223/2009 and safety data need to be derived from non-animal alternative methods/NAMs. - When an ingredient has pre-existing safety data derived from animal tests (e.g. an existing cosmetic ingredient) that have been carried out before the regulatory deadlines, it can still be used. - Animal test data relating to chemical substances to be used also in products other than cosmetics (e.g. food, medicines, biocides, etc.) can also be used for supporting safety assessment of an ingredient intended to be used in a cosmetic product.